rojo-rbx/rbx-dom/format/binary.md

 | Direction Y | `f32`  | The `Y` component of the Ray's `Direction` |
 | Direction Z | `f32`  | The `Z` component of the Ray's `Direction` |

 The components are stored in order without any additional transformations.
-When an array of `Rays` is present, they're stored in order but otherwise without transformation.
+When an array of `Ray`s is present, they're stored in order but otherwise without transformation.

 ### Faces
 **Type ID `0x09`**